flutter/website/flutter-for-react-native/index.md

-The state of the widget changes when a user interacts with a `StatefulWidget` by typing into a form, or moving a slider for example, or  when it changes over time — perhaps a data feed causes the UI to update.
+The state of the widget changes when a user interacts with a `StatefulWidget` by typing into a form, or moving a slider for example, or  when it changes over time—perhaps a data feed causes the UI to update.

  [Checkbox](https://docs.flutter.io/flutter/material/Checkbox-class.html), [Radio](https://docs.flutter.io/flutter/material/Radio-class.html), [Slider](https://docs.flutter.io/flutter/material/Slider-class.html), [InkWell](https://docs.flutter.io/flutter/material/InkWell-class.html), [Form](https://docs.flutter.io/flutter/widgets/Form-class.html), and [TextField](https://docs.flutter.io/flutter/material/TextField-class.html) are examples of stateful widgets, that subclass [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).